 A blogger’s most valuable asset is his email list.
 That’s where the majority of sales, referrals, and the sales funnel path are made.

 It’s also the place where critical factors to an online business like trust and loyalty are developed.
 Without these two, it’ll be hard to make sales.

 Your blog posts are not enough.

-There’s a high chance that most readers won’t click on your affiliate link or buy your online course at first visit.
+There’s a high chance that most readers won’t click on your affiliate link or buy your online course on the first visit.

 They’ll just leave and float back into the sea of Google search to fish for more answers.